 - Submit your VAT returns through relevant cloud-based accounting software.

-If you have any questions about Making Tax Digital, please do not hesitate to get in touch with your relationship principal, or with Chris Barrington, Tax Partner.
+If you have any questions about Making Tax Digital, please do not hesitate to get in touch with your relationship principal.
 For more information visit our website Digital Advisory pages here.